Invisible Walls: Privacy-Preserving ISAC Empowered by Reconfigurable Intelligent Surfaces: Prototype and Experiment Setup

 \subsection{Implementation}

 \textbf{RIS Prototype}.
 Following~\cite{yang20161}, we develop an RIS prototype consisting of an 8$\times$8 array of elements, forming a planar metasurface with 64 reconfigurable units in total, as shown in Fig.~\ref{fig:setup}.
 Each element supports 1-bit phase modulation via a surface-mounted MADP-000907-14020x PIN diode, which enables binary phase switching through bias voltage control (0~\!V or 1.35~\!V).
 The structure of each element adopts a typical design comprising stacked metallic and dielectric layers.
 By toggling the bias voltage, the reflection phase can be switched between 0 and $\pi$, allowing discrete control over the reflected wavefront at the target frequency of 5.22~\!GHz.
 To manage the 64 elements efficiently, the RIS is controlled by an FPGA module.
-Due to the limited number of general-purpose I/O ports on commercial FPGAs (e.g., ALINX AXU2CGB), we integrate serial-in, parallel-out shift registers (e.g., SN74HC595) into the control circuitry.
-These registers convert the FPGA's 1-bit serial data stream into 8-bit parallel control signals, enabling the sequential loading of configuration bits and simultaneous phase state updates across all elements.
+Due to the limited number of general-purpose I/O ports on commercial FPGAs, we integrate serial-in, parallel-out shift registers (e.g., SN74HC595) into the control circuitry.
+These registers convert the FPGA's 1-bit serial data stream into 8-bit parallel control signals, enabling the sequential loading of configuration bits and simultaneous phase state updates across all elements. \revhyh{Moreover, existing prototype studies~\cite{pei2021ris} indicate that optimized low-power hardware can reduce total RIS power consumption to the sub-watt level.}

 \textbf{System Implementation}. \name consists of a Tx, a sensing Rx, a communication Rx, and an RIS controlled by an FPGA.
 The Tx and both Rxs are implemented using mini PCs equipped with Intel 5300 NICs.
 To emulate a low-cost IoT device, the transmitter is limited to a single transmit antenna, while both the sensing and communication Rxs are equipped with three antennas each.
 The RIS is composed of two 8$\times$8 panels arranged to form a single 8$\times$16 array, as shown in Fig.~\ref{fig:setup}.
 To ensure that the transmitted signal passes entirely through the RIS, the Tx is equipped with a directional antenna pointed toward the RIS.
 Meanwhile, Tx is physically connected to the FPGA controller via an RJ45 Ethernet cable.
 On the software side, the RIS beamforming vectors obtained using Algorithm~\ref{alg:beamforming} and the time-domain masking method introduced in Section~\ref{subsec:encryption} are implemented on the FPGA using Verilog.
 The RIS switching strategy detailed in Section~\ref{sec:switch} is jointly implemented in C++ (on the Tx) and Verilog (on the FPGA).
 The sensing Rx collects CSI using the PicoScenes~\cite{jiang2021eliminating}.
 The time-domain demasking method is implemented in MATLAB, while the subsequent sensing algorithms are developed in Python, and model training is conducted on a workstation equipped with an NVIDIA RTX A5000 GPU.